-Other productions that have used Jean as a filming location include The S.I.N., a 2001 video, and Making the Band San Quentin, a 2004 short film.
+Other notable productions that have used Jean as a filming location are The Hangover (2009) and Pearl Harbor (2001).